BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 So far, it was enough for us to validate things we could check were working fine.
 The application cache was efficient, we had stable performances and no surprise on traffic peaks.

-On this first app migration, we decided to stay at 25% of traffic sent to the cloud for the moment, to observe.
+On this first application migration, we decided to stay at 25% of traffic sent to the cloud for the moment, to observe.
 We did it because HAProxy would have saved us if something bad happened.

 It did behave well: nothing happened for 26 days.